ihiresolutions/investec-api-csharp-sdk/README.md

 ![.NET Core](https://github.com/ihiresolutions/investec-api-csharp-sdk/workflows/.NET%20Core/badge.svg?branch=master)

 ## Usage
+Download the iHire.InvestecApi.SDK from nuget.org.
 Create an implementation of the IConfiguration interface and pass that in as a parameter to the InvestecSDK.
 ```
 IConfiguration configuration = new MyCustomConfiguration();
 var sdk = new InvestecSDK(configuration);